jackskj/protoc-gen-map/README.md

 This is expecially usefull if your request messages contain sensitive fields of string type.

-For example, assummer the following request and sql pairs.
+For example, assumme the following request and sql pairs.

 ```
 message AddrRequest {